Stanley Baker: Later career

 Baker was forced to keep acting to pay the bills, often accepting roles in poor films which adversely affected his status as a star.
 His son Glyn later said that:"My dad had to accept any and everything to keep the companies afloat.
 Doing staggeringly-bad stuff like Popsy Pop, which was an Italian–Venezuelan co-production and A Lizard in a Woman's Skin [both 1971] – a movie which makes absolutely no sense whatsoever.
 At the slowest period, Stanley still had a payroll of at least 100 in his employ.
 So it was, 'Here we go – take the money, make this trash, hopefully, no one will ever see it.'
 Famous last words."'

 According to Michael Deeley, the financiers of British Lion Films were reluctant for Baker to be involved in the management of the company because they felt his focus was more on his acting career.

 The Butterfly Affair (1970) was with Claudia Cardinale; A Lizard in a Woman's Skin (1971) was an Italian giallo movie; Innocent Bystanders (1972) was directed by Peter Collinson who had done The Italian Job.

 Towards the end of his life Baker pulled back on his business activities and worked mostly as an actor, taking roles in television including two of the BBC's Play of the Month series: The Changeling and Robinson Crusoe (both 1974), plus Who Killed Lamb?
 (1974) and Graceless Go I (1974).

 He made a series of films in Spain: Zorro (1975), starring Alain Delon, where Baker played the main villain; Bride to Be (1975), with Sarah Miles.

 Baker's final British performance was in a BBC Wales adaptation of How Green Was My Valley (1975), broadcast shortly before he was diagnosed with cancer.
 Shortly before his death he was planning on producing a prequel to Zulu, Zulu Dawn.
 His last role was in an Italian TV miniseries, Orzowei, il figlio della savana (1976), based on the novel Orzowei.

+Filmink argued "Baker had so much talent and drive that if he had lived longer, we believe that his career would have re-flourished.
+It’s not hard to envision him picking up easy money in ‘80s Hollywood with its love for British villains (Steve Berkoff, Alan Rickman) and his love for producing was bound to come up with some first rate projects eventually."